Skip to content

 #1 – Zoho Recruit

-Zoho Recruit is a resume management software that helps recruiters save time spent on shortlisting, engaging, and hiring candidates.
+Zoho Recruit is a resume management software that helps recruiters save time on shortlisting, engaging, and hiring candidates.
 It lets you parse multiple resumes and transfer candidate information to your candidate or client database.

 Category: Applicant tracking system with multiple solutions